 November 16, 2018

-Dear Editor,
+Dear Editors,

 We are pleased to submit the manuscript “Front-end Weber-Fechner gain control enhances the fidelity of combinatorial odor coding” by N. Kadakia and T. Emonet for consideration in PNAS.

 A key question in olfaction is: How do animals perceive odors uniquely in different environmental conditions?
 Distinct odors activate unique sets of olfactory receptor neurons (ORNs), suggesting that odors are encoded by the particular combination ORNs they excite – a “combinatorial code” for odor identity.
 But these codes may scramble with environmental changes, such as intensity fluctuations and background odors.
 Here we show that front-end Weber-Fechner gain adaptation, recently identified in Drosophila ORNs, contributes significantly to preserving these codes.
 Our work is significant in that: